-Suzanne is Managing Director of the Centre and is based in London.
+Suzanne is Managing Director of APPEAL and is based in London.

 In 1999, Emily was awarded an Equal Justice Fellowship and later a Soros Advocacy Fellowship to establish Innocence Project New Orleans (IPNO), a non-profit law office providing legal representation to the wrongfully convicted in the United States.
 IPNO grew from a staff of one to nine during her tenure, and has so far freed 27 innocent prisoners.
 Returning to the UK in 2004, she helped develop the UK legal action charity Reprieve.
-In 2007, working as a UK solicitor, Emily brought a wrongful conviction case to the Court of Appeal via the Criminal Cases Review Commission, as a test of the proposed Centre for Criminal Appeals methodology.
+In 2007, working as a UK solicitor, Emily brought a wrongful conviction case to the Court of Appeal via the Criminal Cases Review Commission, as a test of the proposed APPEAL methodology.
 The Court quashed the conviction in 2010.
-Emily received an Unltd* Level 1 Award and a Shackleton Leadership Award to work on establishing the Centre.
+Emily received an Unltd* Level 1 Award and a Shackleton Leadership Award to work on establishing APPEAL.

-Emily is the Centre's Legal Director and Founder and works on challenges to unsafe convictions.
+Emily is APPEAL’s Legal Director and Founder and works on challenges to unsafe convictions.
 She is based in the South West.

-Before joining the Centre in December 2017, Naima managed programmes for young women affected by gangs in London at the youth charity, Leap Confronting Conflict.
+Before joining APPEAL in December 2017, Naima managed programmes for young women affected by gangs in London at the youth charity, Leap Confronting Conflict.
 She also spent a year working on pre-trial criminal cases as an investigator for the Bronx Defenders, a pro-bono public defence law firm in New York City.
 She is a trustee of the charity Women in Prison who campaign for radical alternatives to prison for women in the justice system.
 She is also the creator and host of the podcast, Third Culture, which explores the heritage and stories of people with mixed identities.
 Naima has a B.A. in International Development from Yale University.

-Naima manages the Women's Justice Initiative at the Centre.
+Naima manages the Women's Justice Initiative at the APPEAL.

 Prior to joining APPEAL in January 2017, Abigail worked at the charity Next Link, providing domestic abuse support services to vulnerable women.
 Before this, she spent 8 months interning at the Louisiana Capital Assistance Center, working on pre-trial death penalty cases.
 Abigail has a BA in History from the School of Oriental and African Studies and holds an Advanced Professional Certificate in Investigative Practice.